tencent cloud

 +------------------------+ 3. Execute Tasks

-1. The user submits an Export Job to the FE.
+1. The user submits an Export job to the FE.

-2. The Export scheduler of FE executes an Export Job in two stages:
+2. The Export scheduler of FE executes an Export job in two stages:

 Each Export Job generates multiple query plans, each responsible for scanning a portion of tablets.
 The number of tablets scanned by each plan is specified by the FE's configuration parameter export_tablet_num_per_task.
 The default value is 5.
 Suppose there are 100 tablets, they will yield 20 query plans.
 Users might specify this value using the Job attribute tablet_num_per_task when submitting Jobs.
 Multiple query plans of a job are executed sequentially.

-Query Plan Execution
+Execute Query Plan

 Doris will first create a temporary directory named __doris_export_tmp_12345 in the specified remote storage path (where 12345 is the job id).
 The exported data will first be written to this temporary directory.
-Each query plan generates a file, the file name example: export-data-c69fcf2b6db5420f-a96b94c1ff8bccef-1561453713822.
-Where c69fcf2b6db5420f-a96b94c1ff8bccef is the query id of the query plan.
-1561453713822 is the Timestamp when the file was created.
+Each query plan will generate a file, with an example filename: export-data-c69fcf2b6db5420f-a96b94c1ff8bccef-1561453713822.
+Where c69fcf2b6db5420f-a96b94c1ff8bccef is the query id of the query plan, and 1561453713822 is the timestamp when the file was created.

-When all data is exported, Doris will rename these files to the user-specified path.
+After all data is exported, Doris will rename these files to the user-specified path.

-Broker Parameters
+Broker Parameter

 Export needs the help of the Broker process to access remote storage, and different Brokers need to provide different parameters.